Theming & Customization Guide

 • #page-container - outer wrapper for the whole page

-• #site-navbar - sticky header wrapper
+• #site-navbar / .vyasa-navbar-shell - sticky header wrapper

 • #content-with-sidebars - row containing sidebars + main content

-• #main-content - the rendered post content
+• #main-content / .vyasa-main-shell - the rendered post content

-• #site-footer - footer wrapper
+• #site-footer / .vyasa-footer-shell - footer wrapper

-• #posts-sidebar - left navigation tree
+• #posts-sidebar / .vyasa-posts-sidebar - left navigation tree shell

-• #toc-sidebar - right table of contents
+• #toc-sidebar / .vyasa-toc-sidebar - right table of contents shell

 • #sidebar-scroll-container - scrollable list container